 - Those who work for or volunteer for places providing food and shelter to low-income people and the disabled

-According to an April 24 report by Click On Detroit, the extension reopened landscapers and lawn-service companies, plant nurseries and bike repair shops.
+According to an April 24 report by Click On Detroit, a first extension of the order reopened landscapers and lawn-service companies, plant nurseries and bike repair shops.
 Under that extension, families were still required to stay home as much as possible.

 In addition, stores selling nonessential supplies were also allowed to reopen for curbside pickup, and delivery and big-box retailers no longer have to close of garden or homeware areas.

 On Monday, May 18, Whitmer made another announcement that allows bars, restaurants and retail to partially reopen in 32 counties in northern Michigan, according to another Click On Detroit report.
 On May 21, she announced gatherings of 10 or more with proper social distancing are allowed as well as retail shopping, by appointment, according to mlive.com.